aopell/SchoologyPlus/README.md

 ### Miscellaneous Grades Page Improvements
 ![Grades Page](https://i.imgur.com/k6MZRKE.png)
 *Image: Example of the grades page showing grades for collapsed courses.*
-- Classes are sorted by period*
+- Classes are sorted by period* (LAUSD schools only)
 - Grades are displayed when classes are collapsed

 ![Point Totals and Letter Grades](https://i.imgur.com/WBSmgvr.png)